MuhammedBuyukkinaci/My-Helper-Functions/README.md

 ```

 294) Serverless is generally triggered by an http request or a pops-up message or file upload.
 Google cloud only offers single entry point per function.

+295) SDK is a python package that provides a layer on top of API.
+You can interact with API in a more python way.
+Interacting with SDK is better than interacting with API directly(i.e requests.get).
+Instead of calling endpoints directly, low level operations are carried out in Python class.

 # Python Logging